ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * difficulty: This is the estimated mining difficulty.
 The formula for calculating this is explained in [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html).
 * version: this is the current version of the block, which is hard-coded in the node's configuration.
 The version number of the subsequent block must be at least equal (or greater to) to this version number.
 * lastBlockChecksum: This field is a copy of the previous block's checksum field.
 * transactions: The node will pick waiting transactions from its memory and include them in the generated block.
-The order of transactions picked is exactly prescribed, see the following list for reference implementation priorities.
+The order of transactions picked is exactly prescribed, see [Block transaction ordering](#block-transaction-ordering) for reference implementation priorities.
 Note: Only the transaction IDs are included to reduce the block size.
 * walletStateChecksum: The transactions chosen in the `transactions` field are temporarily applied to the currently valid Wallet State in order to calculate the next valid state.
 The checksum from the resulting state is put into the field `walletStateChecksum` in order to ensure that all nodes arrive at the same result when applying the listed transactions.
 * signatures: this field initially contains only the elected node's signature.
 As other nodes process and validate this block, they will add their own signatures if they agree with the results.
 * powField: this field is left blank when the block is generated and is populated later when/if a valid PoW solution is found.
 See [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html).
 Note: this field is not transmitted over the network and is maintained locally by each Node.